 - (a) any natural person whose individual net worth or joint net worth, with that person's spouse or spousal equivalent, at the time of subscription for Participating Shares, exceeds US\$1,000,000.
-"Net worth" for this purpose means the fair market value of a person's total assets less their total liabilities; provided, that: (i) a person must exclude the value of their primary residence as an asset; and (ii) a person may generally exclude the amount of indebtedness secured by their primary residence as a liability except that they must deduct as liabilities (A) the amount of any such indebtedness incurred within the 60 days preceding the subscription date (other than as a result of the acquisition of their primary residence); - (b) any natural person who had an individual income in excess of US\$200,000 in each of the 2 most recent calendar years, or joint income with that person's spouse or spousal equivalent in excess of US\$300,000 in each of those years, and has a reasonable expectation of reaching the same income level in the current calendar year; - (c) any entity in which all the equity owners are accredited investors; or - (d) any corporation, not formed for the specific purpose of acquiring the securities offered, with total assets in excess of US\$5,000,000.
+"Net worth" for this purpose means the fair market value of a person's total assets less their total liabilities; provided, that: (i) a person must exclude the value of their primary residence as an asset; and (ii) a person may generally exclude the amount of indebtedness secured by their primary residence as a liability except that they must deduct as liabilities (A) the amount by which such indebtedness exceeds the fair market value of their primary residence; and (B) the amount of any such indebtedness incurred within the 60 days preceding the subscription date (other than as a result of the acquisition of their primary residence); - (b) any natural person who had an individual income in excess of US\$200,000 in each of the 2 most recent calendar years, or joint income with that person's spouse or spousal equivalent in excess of US\$300,000 in each of those years, and has a reasonable expectation of reaching the same income level in the current calendar year; - (c) any entity in which all the equity owners are accredited investors; or - (d) any corporation, not formed for the specific purpose of acquiring the securities offered, with total assets in excess of US\$5,000,000.